olavea/Rubys-TimeShip/content/blog/2024/01/21-personalization-email/index.md

 Ahoy podcast guest!

-With your chosen area of dev-life
+Whichever area of dev-life you chose for us to focus on there is one common skill I belive is key.

 I don't know about you, but I believe in learning.
-I believe the learning we devs best can share with each other isn't tech tricks, but skill-building techniques.
+And I believe the learning we devs best can share with each other isn't tech tricks, but skill-building techniques.

-dev-life

 More specifically:

 ## Personalized Skill-Building Techniques

 "What!
 Personalized skill-building techniques?" you may ask.
-Well let me ask you this back:
+Well let me ask you this follow-up question:

 Could YOUR skill-building fit your personality type better?

-One way to find out is if you take a personality type test and we compare the result with your skill-building techniques
+One way to find out is if you take a personality type test and we compare your result with your skill-building techniques.

 Our audience will find our conversation THAT more useful if we do a comparison.
 At least that's what I've seen in past conversations.I've seen the test make a conversation more specific and thus we can dive deeper down.
 And maybe come up with some experiments to see if your skill-building COULD ould fit your personality type better.